major/major.io/content/posts/2020/2020-06-19-build-aws-images-with-imagebuilder.md

 categories:
 - Blog Posts
 date: '2020-06-19'
-description: Build a customized image for AWS with Image Builder and use the built-in automatic uploader and importer.
+summary: Build a customized image for AWS with Image Builder and use the built-in automatic uploader and importer.
 images:
 - images/2020-06-19-aluminum-factory.jpg